Edith Bolling Wilson Museum Wytheville, VA – Explore History in Southwest Virginia

 Edith Bolling Wilson’s father, William Holcombe Bolling, was born in 1836 in Bedford County, Virginia.
 The Bollings of Bedford County were among the aristocracy of Virginia, counting among their relatives and friends many prominent families of the Virginia Commonwealth.

 After the Civil War and emancipation, the Bolling family lost their Bedford County plantation home.
 They moved into the second story of a large commercial building in Wytheville, owned by Dr. Archibald Bolling Jr., Edith Bolling Wilson’s grandfather.
 The Bolling Home was located on Main Street diagonally across the street from the Wythe County Court House.
-William Bolling later became judge of Pulaski and Wythe counties.
+William Bolling later became Judge of Pulaski and Wythe counties.

 Edith would be the seventh of 11 children born to judge William Holcombe and Sally Spiers White Bolling.
 Mrs. Wilson writes in her autobiography: